aidanohara12/0010-Final-Project/README.md

 Aidan O'Hara (ato22@pitt.edu) and Dylan Sparkenbaugh (djs231@pitt.edu)

 We are looking for the best neighborhood in Pittsburgh to speed in.
-We used datasets and information to try and find what neighborhood is the "best".
+We used the following datasets and information to try and find what neighborhood is the "best".

 Datasets used: